deepbrainspace/deepbrain-stack/documentation/architectural-decisions.md

 ## 13. API Integration: Webhook-Based Approach

 ### Decision
-Use webhook-based Cloudflare Workers for API integrations with Aircall and Guesty.
+Use webhook-based Cloudflare Workers for API integrations with Aircall, Guesty and Groq Cloud.

 ### Date
 2025-03-25